HiFaraz/character/Readme.md

 Create a GitHub issue to ask a question.
 Make sure to add `[question]` to the beginning of your issue's title.

-Commercial support is also available.
+Commercial support is also available:

   - Consulting (install, config, maintain, upgrade, migrate)
   - Sponsored feature development